Fossils (band): 2017: Fossils 5

-Fossils 6: 2019
+2019: Fossils 6

 Their latest album, Fossils 6 was released in 2019.
-The album contains 3 songs & was mixed & mastered by famous Producer Miti Adhikari who worked with Nirvana & Pearl Jam.
+The album contains 3 songs & was mixed & mastered by famous Producer Miti Adhikari who worked with Nirvana and Pearl Jam.
 This was the last album in which the band's Bassist Chandramouli Biswas contributed.
 In 2018, Bassist Chandramouli Biswas left the band because of health issues.
 Chandramouli was known for his iconic basslines & his stage presence. he quickly developed a fan following among the audience.
 He was replaced by Prasenjit 'pom' Chakrabutty on bass who was previously their recording engineer.

-Recent Years: 2020-present

-After the pandemic Fossils have gained a huge number of fans, particularly among the younger generations recently due to the introduction of several music fests & expansion of shows.
-Their live shows are noted for highly immersive live background visuals which enhance their concert experience & add a psychedelic effect. the visuals are prepared & presented by their VJ Arindam Sen who is also a talented guitarist in the band What escapes me.

-On 9 January 2023, they celebrated their 25th Anniversary by organising a concert named ‘Fossils Panchabingshoti’.
-It gathered a 7,000-plus strong crowd, delivering hit after massive hit for over two hours on the sprawling lawns of a south Kolkata venue.

-They have also teased their next album 'Fossils 7' which is expected to be released in 2025.
-They have also performed some of the unreleased songs from their upcoming album in recent shows.
+2020–present

-on 12 January 2025, Their former bassist Chandramouli Biswas died by suicide.
-It was reported that he was suffering from depression for a long time & had also struggled financially.

-On September 2025, Fossils started their North America Tour in Toronto followed by 5 other venues from USA and Canada.
+On 9 January 2023, the band celebrated their 25th anniversary by organising a concert, Fossils Panchabingshoti.
+It was held in south Kolkata, and the audience was 7,000-plus.
+On 12 January 2025, the former bassist Chandramouli Biswas died by suicide.
+In September 2025, Fossils started their North America Tour in Toronto followed by 5 other venues from USA and Canada.